Book Your Experience →

 Farm-to-Table Is No Longer a Differentiator — It's the Floor

 Three years ago, a caterer who emphasized local sourcing was notable.
 Today, clients expect it.
 Colorado's agricultural landscape makes this easier here than almost anywhere — the Western Slope produces exceptional stone fruit, the Eastern Plains supply beef and lamb, and local farms around the Front Range grow produce that shows up in Denver kitchens within 24 hours of harvest.
 What separates good caterers from great ones isn't whether they source locally — it's the depth of those relationships.
-I've been working with the same Colorado producers for years, which means access to things that aren't available to someone who just calls the distributor the week before an event.

 Interactive Stations Are Replacing Traditional Buffets